andrew/ultimate-awesome/README.md

 - [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
 - [awesome-360-depth-estimation](https://github.com/bkhanal-11/awesome-360-depth-estimation) - State-of-the-art papers for depth estimation of 360 images.
+- [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-cohost](https://github.com/ineffyble/awesome-cohost) - An awesome list for cohost!.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
 - [Mac-Menubar-Megalist](https://github.com/SKaplanOfficial/Mac-Menubar-Megalist) - Sorted list of 1800+ macOS menubar apps.
 - [Awesome-Literature-ILoGs](https://github.com/Xtra-Computing/Awesome-Literature-ILoGs) - Awesome literature on imbalanced learning on graphs.
+- [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
+Tools, audits, CTFs and more.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
-- [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
+- [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
+Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome](https://github.com/erbanku/awesome) - 🌟 My Awesome Repositories List.
 Automatically updates by GitHub Actions on UTC 00:00 & 16:00.
-- [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [CUDA-Guide](https://github.com/mikeroyal/CUDA-Guide) - CUDA Guide.
 - [awesome-quant-cn](https://github.com/rchardzhu/awesome-quant-cn) - Awesome quant中文版.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
-- [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
-Tools, audits, CTFs and more.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix) - A curated list of awesome Mix.
 - [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Executions enthusiasts.